 You can find data entry jobs on websites like Indeed.
 All you need to get started is a computer or laptop with an internet connection.

-How to make money online: takeaway
+How to earn money online: takeaway

-Whether you’re searching for a side gig, a part-time job or even a permanent position, there are plenty of ways to make money online in the UK.
+Whether you’re searching for a side gig, a part-time job or even a permanent position, there are plenty of ways to earn money online in the UK.
 Spend some time thinking about what you’re good at and what you enjoy, and research your options.

 Some offers on MyWalletHero are from our partners — it’s how we make money and keep this site going.
 But does that impact our ratings?
 Nope.
 Our commitment is to you.
 If a product isn’t any good, our rating will reflect that, or we won’t list it at all.
 Also, while we aim to feature the best products available, we do not review every product on the market.
 Learn more here.
 The statements above are The Motley Fool’s alone and have not been provided or endorsed by bank advertisers.
 John Mackey, CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool’s board of directors.
 The Motley Fool UK has recommended Barclays, Hargreaves Lansdown, HSBC Holdings, Lloyds Banking Group, Mastercard, and Tesco.